ivanfioravanti/ollama_tic_tac_toe_agent/README.md

 streamlit run main.py
 ```

-2. Select the AI models for Player X and Player O from the sidebar
+2. Select the AI models for Player X and Player O from the sidebar.
+All models available in your Ollama instance will be listed.
 3. Click "Start Game" to watch the AI agents battle!

 ## How it Works